arabcoders/watchstate/FAQ.md

 ### Q: Is there support for Multi-user setup?

-No, The tool is designed as to work for single user.
+No, The tool is designed to work for single user.
 However, It's possible to run container for each user.

 Note: for Plex managed users run the following command to extract each managed user token.